Course Descriptions: Masters in Counseling Psychology

 Advanced Theories and Techniques: Human Sexuality CP 522, 1 Unit

-This course focuses on the development of a therapeutic approach that recognizes the diversity of human sexual expression, the assessment and treatment of psychosexual dysfunction with emphasis on resiliency and recovery-oriented care, and the study of physiological, psychological, and socio-cultural variables associated with sexual behavior and gender identity.
+This course focuses on the development of a therapeutic approach that appreciates the diversity of human sexual expression, advances the assessment and treatment of psychosexual dysfunction with emphasis on resiliency and recovery-oriented care, and examines the physiological, psychological, and socio-cultural variables associated with sexual behavior and gender identity.

 Professional Skills Development II.A., II.B., II.C., II.D.
 CP 665, .2 Unit; CP 666, .25 Unit; CP 667, .25 Unit; CP 668, .25 Unit